ronald-yu/gpt-amc-eval/README.md

 ### Prompting
 Note that the prompt we use encourages the model to make its best guess if it cannot find the correct answer, but a prompt that tells the model to abstain will naturally abstain more often (this may result in lower final scores though).
-You can edit the prompts by modifying `exams/prompts.py`.

 The `--num-iterations` command line argument allows you to also do iterative prompting, in which the model looks at both the question and the model's previous response and outputs a new response.

 We were unable to prompt engineer out way into better performance or reliability, but better prompts may exist.
+You can edit the prompts by modifying `exams/prompts.py`.

 ## Rigorous Evaluations
 ### Experimental Details
+For each question, we ask the model to answer the question and write its final answer in the format "Final Answer: A".
+If the model fails to format the answer correctly (quite often), then we pass the question and response into a chat completion and prompt it to format the answer correctly.
+If the model is still unable to format the answer correctly at this point, we mark the answer as "abstain."

 The AMC exams offer the option to abstain from answering.
 It rewards 6 points for a correct answer and 1.5 points for an abstained answer, so abstaining has better expected value than complete random guessing.
 We prompt the model to always make its best guess when possible, but you can also prompt it to abstain more often.

-For each question, we ask it to answer the question and write its final answer in the format "Final Answer: A".
-If the model fails to format the answer correctly (quite often), then we pass the question and response into a chat completion and prompt it to format the answer correctly.
-If the model is still unable to format the answer correctly at this point, we mark the answer as "abstain."
+We follow the same scoring convention as AMC.

 We run rigorous baselines on the AMC exams using OpenAI's `gpt-3.5-turbo` API from January 14-15, 2024.
 We do not present results to GPT-4 due to cost, but feel free to generate them yourself.
 We solve the exams once with 0-temperature sampling and run 100 trials with 0.7-temperature sampling.
 We also calculate results for majority-vote based ensemble voting (if there is a tie, we randomly choose one of the tied answers).
 We can group our trials into either one large ensemble or 10 groups of 10 ensembles.